 We know that games are meant for people to luxuriate in a world of fantasy and thrilling bravura, however, games are not meant to be easy as expected.
-I am not referring to the game apps that you play on your smartphones while you are commuting to work, but those serious, high-resolution games with a high playerbase that people would invest their money in exchange for exclusive access to members' worlds and special equipments.
+I am not referring to the game apps that you play on your smartphones while you are commuting to work, but those serious, high-resolution games with a high playerbase that people would invest their money in exchange for exclusive access to members' worlds and special equipment.

-There a plethora of massive multiplayer online role-playing games (MMORPG), and there is no gainsaying that people who specialize in playing a particular game will also dabble in others.
+There are a plethora of massive multiplayer online role-playing games (MMORPGs), and there is no gainsaying that people who specialize in playing a particular game will also dabble in others.
 Or, they might even get bored of a game and migrate to a different one altogether.
 Game creators and producers are readily tapping into this gargantuan resource of gaming fanatics to earn profits.
 And one of the avenues to earn profits is to set up, you got it right, premium memberships for players.

 These memberships are expensive.
 While some games that are tailored for kids can cost $9.95 for a month, games that are meant for adults with high-octane scenes can cost much more.
 It is not an easy task to earn extra money to defray the costs for these memberships, barring you are very sure that your essentials can be well met.